harshitpandey08/harshitpandey08/README.md

 <h2 align="left">Hi 👋!
 My name is Harshit Pandey and I'm a Full-Stack Web Developer from India.</h2>

 <p align="left">As a dedicated full-stack web developer, I specialize in transforming ideas into dynamic, user-friendly solutions.
-With hands-on expertise in HTML, CSS, JavaScript, ReactJS, Node.js, Express.js, and MongoDB, I’m committed to staying ahead in the ever-evolving tech landscape.</p>
+With hands-on expertise in **HTML, CSS, JavaScript, ReactJS, Node.js, Express.js,** and **MongoDB**, I’m committed to staying ahead in the ever-evolving tech landscape.</p>

 - 🚀 **Passionate Learner:** Always excited to dive into new languages and frameworks like **JavaScript** and **React⚛**.
 - 🔧 **Current Project:** Building an innovative **Fullstack App**.